zhouyl/flowblade/docs/components/typography/code-block.md

 # CodeBlock

 CodeBlock component for displaying multi-line code snippets with syntax highlighting.
 Ideal for documentation and tutorials.
+Perfect for code examples, documentation, and technical content.

 ## Basic Usage